Chesapeake & Coastal Service

 In June 2014 the National Oceanic and Atmospheric Administration (NOAA) announced that the American public could again, for the first time since 2000, nominate nationally significant marine and Great Lakes areas as potential new national marine sanctuaries.
 Due to its historic national significance, unique ecosystems, and abundant recreational opportunities, on September 16, 2014, the State of Maryland, along with over 60 supporting organizations, submitted a nomination to NOAA recommending consideration of an 18 square mile area of the Potomac River for designation.

 Throughout 2016, the Department participated on an inter-governmental committee to prepare draft designation documents, including a draft management plan, draft environmental impact statement, proposed regulations and proposed boundaries for the sanctuary.
 Comments on the draft documents were solicited online and through two public meetings in March 2017.
-Since then, the committee has been working to incorporate recommendations and finalize the designation documents before submitting to NOAA for final designation.
-If designated, the federal government, state of Maryland and Charles County will manage the sanctuary jointly.

 Photos clockwise from top left, courtesy of Duke University Marine Robotics & Remote Sensing Program, Jim D'Intino, Don Shomette and Paula Schiller.